chiragbharadwaj/ro/README.md

 * Adding support for comments.
   + That is, in-line comments as well as out-of-line block-style comments.
 * Adding richer type-declarations.
+* Adding support for interface files, namely those with the `.iro` extension.

 Privacy Policy
 ----